SiddharthMago/POSIX-Shell/README.md

 ### 7) Activities are qsorted and displayed based on their PIDs and not lexicographically on names.

 ### 8) ctrl+D is only input when there is no fg process running. ctrl+D can be associated with EOF of input and there will be no other such case where EOF will be input.

-## Prompts :

-### All prompts have been stored in /images.
-They have been numbered such that images of the same prompt are subnumbered (eg : 6.1, 6.2, 6.31, 6.32 all belong to either the same task or same prompt).